OpenGeoscience/geojs/README.md

 [Geospatial Visualization](https://en.wikipedia.org/wiki/Geovisualization),
 [Scientific Visualization](https://en.wikipedia.org/wiki/Scientific_visualization) and
 [Infovis](https://en.wikipedia.org/wiki/Information_visualization).
-GeoJS is not just a GIS library as users can create scientific plots such as vector and contour and can embed infovis plots using [D3.js](https://github.com/d3/d3).
+GeoJS is more than just a GIS library as users can create scientific plots such as vector and contour and can embed infovis plots using [D3.js](https://github.com/d3/d3).
 *GeoJS aims for high-performance visualization and interactive data exploration of scientific and geospatial location aware datasets*.